How Docker Compose Actually Went for My Development Setup

 image: redis:7

-Ran docker compose up.
+docker compose up.
 Everything pulled, built, started.
-Green text in the terminal.
-I felt great for about forty-five seconds.
+Green text scrolling in the terminal.
+Felt great for about forty-five seconds.

-Then the API threw a connection refused error trying to hit Postgres.
-The frontend couldn't talk to the API.
-And every time I changed a line of code, nothing happened โ I had to rebuild the whole image.
-Fifteen seconds of waiting per code change.
-That's not development, that's punishment.
+Then the API threw a connection refused error trying to reach Postgres.
+Frontend couldn't talk to the API.
+And every code change required a full image rebuild โ fifteen seconds of waiting each time.
+That's not a development workflow.
+That's a patience exercise.

-I tried a bunch of stuff.
-Added a sleep 10 to the API's start command.
-That worked but felt disgusting.
-Tried a shell script that looped and checked the connection.
-That worked better but added complexity.
-Then I found the actual answer:
+Tried a sleep 10 in the API's start command.
+Worked but felt awful.
+Tried a shell script that looped and checked the port.
+Better but added complexity.
+Then found the actual answer:

 services: